 WHAT WE DO

-The cluster was established in 2005 as part of the humanitarian reform process with the aim of strengthening system-wide preparedness and technical capacity to respond to humanitarian emergencies.
-The Global Protection Cluster (GPC) is a network of UN agencies, NGOs and international organisations working on protection for internally displaced persons and other populations affected by conflict and natural disaster.
-The Office of the United Nations High Commissioner for Refugees (UNHCR) is the Lead Agency in the Protection Cluster.
+The Cluster system was established in 2005 as part of the humanitarian reform process with the aim of strengthening system-wide preparedness and technical capacity to respond to humanitarian emergencies.

 The GPC coordinates the development of policy, standards and operational tools relating to protection in humanitarian action, including practical guidance on how to establish and manage protection coordination mechanisms.